 From here on, brands will be expected to show a good example.
-PR clients will need to stand for something on a deeper level; show purpose and passion and leadership by giving back to society in the form of corporate social responsibility or sustainability strategy.
+PR clients will need to stand for something on a deeper level.
+Show purpose, passion, and leadership by giving back to society in the form of corporate social responsibility or sustainability strategy.

 The insatiable appetite for content will continue

-One of the world’s leading content providers, the streaming giant Netflix, picked up a colossal 25 million new subscribers during the first six months of 2020 alone, as locked-down households turned to the TV for light relief.
-Content is king and next year will see consumers clamour for blogs, videos, whitepapers, thought leadership, research, webinars and other forms of content.
+One of the world’s leading content providers, the streaming giant Netflix, picked up a colossal 25 million new subscribers during the first six months of 2020 alone.
+Locked-down households turned to the TV for light relief.
+Content is king and next year will see consumers clamour for blogs, videos, whitepapers, thought leadership, research, webinars, and other forms of content.
 Good writing will remain at the heart of the PR industry.

 Adding value will become a KPI